-Expand in the Retail and Food Service Tortilla Markets in the United States: We believe that the size and growth of retail and food service tortilla markets in this country still offer us significant opportunities for expansion.
+Expand in the Tortilla Market in the United States: We believe that the size and growth of the tortilla market in this country still offer us significant opportunities for expansion, mainly in the retail channel, looking to continuously innovate our products with emphasis on healthy alternatives based on the preferences of our customers.

-Enter and Expand in the Tortilla and Flatbread Markets in Other Regions of the World: We believe that tortilla and flatbread markets in other continents such as Europe, Asia and Oceania offer us significant opportunities.
-We believe our current operations in Europe will enable us to better serve markets there and in the Middle East.
-Our presence will enable us to offer our customers in those regions fresher products and respond more quickly to their needs.
+Enter and Expand in the Tortilla, Flatbread Markets and Flavored Corn Chips in Europe, Asia and Oceania: We believe that markets in other continents such as Europe, Asia and Oceania offer us significant opportunities.
+We believe our current operations will enable us to better serve our customers in those regions, with fresher products and respond more quickly to their needs.